THE BOARD OF EDUCATION OF THE

 7.07 Faculty Meetings.
 There shall be no more than 25 professional staff meetings per school year.
 Some meetings are to be scheduled by the administration.
 The meetings will be scheduled to commence not more than 15 minutes after the end of the student day, and such meetings shall not last longer than 45 minutes without good cause.

 7.08 It is understood that in accordance with current practice at the high school the Board of Education may deal with the need for emergency coverage.
-The first alternative utilized by the Board shall be to place students in study hall.
-The second alternative shall be to assign coverage to a teacher who would otherwise be engaged in a duty.
+The first alternative utilized by the Board shall be to assign coverage to a teacher who would otherwise be engaged in a duty.
+The second alternative shall be to place students in study hall.
 If neither of these options can be utilized, the Board reserves its right to provide coverage in any appropriate manner.

 7.09 Teacher Day Preceding Holiday or Recess.
 On a school day immediately preceding a holiday or recess: